How to plan your air travel when your child requires special assistance.

 We hope you’ve found these tips useful, and that we could convince you that flying with a child in a wheelchair is possible with a little extra planning.
 Don’t be put off by negative press, such as damaged wheelchairs and passengers left stranded on planes.
 Travel with a positive mind because 9 out of 10 times, everything goes smoothly.
 Airlines and airports are much better prepared than they were years ago and the range of special assistance services for children with physical, mental and hidden conditions is getting broader every year.

-If you found Flying with a Child in a Wheelchair, useful, why not check out our other Blogs:
+If you found Flying with a Child in a Wheelchair, useful, why not check out these articles and resources: